Răzvan Marin

-He began his senior career with local club Viitorul Constanța at age 17, quickly establishing himself as a first-team regular.
-His performances earned him a move to Standard Liège at the start of 2017, where he won the Belgian Cup in his first year.
-Two and a half seasons later, Marin transferred to Dutch team Ajax for a reported fee of €12.5 million, but did not impose himself and moved to Cagliari on an initial loan.
+Marin began his senior career with Viitorul Constanța at age 17, quickly establishing himself as a first-team regular.
+His performances earned him a move abroad to Standard Liège at the start of 2017, where he won the Belgian Cup in his first full season.
+In 2019, he transferred to Dutch team Ajax for a reported fee of €12.5 million, but did not impose himself and joined Cagliari on an initial loan.

-Marin made his debut with the Romania senior team in 2016, after having previously represented the country at several youth levels.
+Marin made his senior international debut for Romania in October 2016, after having previously played for the country at several youth levels.
+He represented the nation in the UEFA Euro 2024, where they advanced to the round of 16 as group winners.

 Club career

-Early career / Viitorul Constanța
+Early career and Viitorul Constanța

 Born in Bucharest, Marin started playing football at the age of six with local Pro Luceafărul, and joined the academy of Viitorul Constanța seven years later.
 He made his professional debut for the latter club on 18 October 2013, in a 0–4 Liga I away loss to Steaua București.

 Marin scored his first league goal in a 2–1 away victory over CFR Cluj, on 15 March 2015.
 In December 2016, aged only 20, daily newspaper Gazeta Sporturilor announced that he came third for the 2016 Romanian Footballer of the Year award.
 During his spell in Constanța, Marin amassed competitive totals of 85 games and ten goals.